IDET (Intradiscal Electrothermal Annuloplasty)

 - Heat can potentially contract and shrink the fibers that make up the disc wall, closing any tears

 - The heat can also potentially cauterize (burn) tiny nerve endings in the disc, making them less sensitive to pain

 - After the wire and needle are removed, there is a short observation period before the patient is released

 Although IDET is much less invasive than most back surgeries, it will still take several weeks for healing to occur.
 Pain relief is not immediate; pain may actually increase for a day or two after surgery.
 But gradually the pain from the procedure itself should diminish.

 After the IDET procedure, you will need to rest for a few days and limit the time you spend sitting.
 You may need to wear a back support for several weeks.
 You will also need to participate in a physical therapy program.
-If your job is sedentary does not involve lifting or manual labor, you may be able to return to work in a week or so; otherwise it may be several months before you can resume your activities.
-You will not be able to participate in rigorous recreational activity or do any heavy lifting or twisting for at least six months after the procedure.
+If your job is sedentary and does not involve lifting or manual labor, you may be able to return to work in a week or so; otherwise, it may be several months before you can resume your activities.
+You will not be able to participate in a rigorous recreational activity or do any heavy lifting or twisting for at least six months after the procedure.

-IDET is not recommended if you have severe disc degeneration, nerve compression, spinal instability and/or narrowing of the spinal column (spinal stenosis).
+IDET is not recommended if you have severe disc degeneration, nerve compression, spinal instability, and/or narrowing of the spinal column (spinal stenosis).
 IDET is not yet covered by many insurance plans.